dfrancis-tech/photo-port/README.md

  A no-frills site to display photos.

  ## Introduction
  Photo port is a portfolio site for a photographer for local businesses.
+This single-page application called Oh Snap! uses React state, props, Hooks, and reusable UI components to provide a simple yet sleek platform for showing off those photography skills.

 ## Built With